by Ariana Kelly

 My mother started to drive again, and she didn’t veer off the road into an abyss.
 But she rarely slept, too anxious that she would miss a cry for help from my father, and her own medical issues go untreated.
 Every time I spoke with her, she had fewer words.
-Ian and I did what we can, but we’re across the country with fulltime jobs we can’t afford to quit, so our assistance is limited.
+Ian and I did what we could, but we couldn’t quit work or keep crossing the country.
 In another few weeks, at the new year, my father got his starter prosthetic and began learning the process of walking again.
 “The next time I see you,” I chirped brightly over the phone, “we can go for a walk.”
 No gallows humor here.
 Just a sigh, then, “I hope so.”
 Time felt suspended, on the cusp of falling apart.
 He’d lost his leg and I’d lost the buffer one’s parents create between children and their own mortality.

 “You ready?” my father asked, looking over at me as he positioned himself at the front end, his body strong and able.